Fast bytes concatenation in Python

 The Revised String Iteration Benchmark

 In this post I’m going to discuss again the string benchmark I did before to find out what is the fastest way to iterate over an std::string.
-If you haven’t read the previous post on this subject go a head and read it as it covers the basic idea behind this benchmark.
-As I did the last time I did the benchmark, I check 5 ways of iteration:
+If you haven’t read the previous post on this subject, go ahead and read it, as it covers the basic idea behind this benchmark.
+As I did the last time I ran the benchmark, I checked 5 ways of iteration:

 Continue reading The Revised String Iteration Benchmark